 Don’t be afraid to ask for help, and know that your church is there to support you.
 Find someone who has succeeded, and ask them to help you.
 Most importantly, fight for your dream, and know God always is with you and always will provide.

 Itzayana Aguirre is the digital fundraising coordinator at Cook Children’s Health Foundation and serves as the church administrator of Iglesia Bautista Victoria en Cristo in Fort Worth.
+The views expressed are those solely of the author.

 Read a related story here.